wisdom2608/install-prometheus-node_exporter-grafana/README.md

     static_configs:
       - targets: ["<your_ec2_public_ip_address>:9100"]
 ```
-Check if the configuration was successful:
+Check if the configuration was successful using promtool:

 ```bash
 promtool check config /etc/prometheus/prometheus.yml